matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

+* August 27, 2023: I will be a panelist at the Future of Decentralization, AI & Computing Summit, UC Berkeley

 * October 3, 2023: I will present [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at International Association for Quantitative Finance, New York City

 * January 2-5, 2024: I will speak at Young Workshop on Economics and Computation, Tel-Aviv, Israel